umbraco/UmbracoDocs/Getting-Started/Design/Templates/index.md

 ## Allowing a template on a document type
 To use a template on a document, you must first allow it on the content's type.
-Open the document type you want to use the template and check the template under "allowed templates"
+Open the document type you want to use the template and select the template under "allowed templates"

 ![Allowing template](images/allow-template.png)